gvwilson/sensibleadventures/bookster/bookster.md

 The Avauntois all ducked.
 "What are you waiting for?"
 Papaere Vurt yelled.
 "Get out of here!"
-He yanked hard on the cord hanging beside the latter rungs and was answered by another angry shout.
+He yanked hard on the cord hanging beside the ladder rungs and was answered by another angry shout.

-"Go!" he bellowed again.
 Thomas tossed the mooring line into the boat's bow and vaulted in after it.
 The *Presumption* dipped slightly and drifted away from the porch.
+"Go!"
+Vurt bellowed again.

-The *Presumption* heeled to port to turn back the way the mountain had come.
-There was nothing left of Tinhead except a long scar in the earth.
-Beyond it, the great stone tower that had been built to await the mountain's was a glint among the trees.
-Erileine wondered what people would make of it a thousand years hence.
-Would anyone remember why it had been built, or what it had meant?
+"No!"
+Erileine screamed.
+"Papaere, they'll kill you!"

-"I'll remember," Erileine whispered, thinking of the bosun.
-The tears on her cheeks were cold, but she didn't wipe them away.
-"I promise–I'll remember."
+Something went *snakt!* above them.
+A crossbow quarrel thunked into the verandah, then another.
+Vurt spat a curse, hobble-ran three awkward steps, and flung himself over the railing.

-Laeuc shifted beside her and put an arm around his daughter's shoulders.
-Erileine leaned against her father and wept.
+"Gotcha!"
+He grabbed hold the gunwale with both hands and hauled himself on board, a manic grin splitting his face.
+As the *Presumption* heeled to port, he dropped his trousers and mooned the Hett with a whoop.

 As they flew through the night, Erileine remembered a painting she had once seen of a pearl diver floating beside a coral reef off the coast